Best Boxing Classes in Bexley (2026)

 Starting Your Boxing Journey in Bexley

 If you are based in the Bexley area, Honour & Glory Boxing Club is accessible and worth a look.
-England Alliance Boxing-affiliated, with qualified coaching and a clear structure for beginners and experienced boxers alike.
+Amateur Boxing Alliance-affiliated, with qualified coaching and a clear structure for beginners and experienced boxers alike.

 The full class timetable is available here.
 If you are new to boxing and unsure whether it is for you, the best thing to do is come in and try it.